Internal architecture

 Action Builder

 Description: This service is stateless.
-It only receives module build orders from the Repository service and then does the build sequentially and synchronously (one at a time).
+It only receives action build orders from the Repository service and then does the build sequentially and synchronously (one at a time).

-It depends on the module wrapper to build actions.
+It depends on the action wrapper to build actions.

 Responsibilities:

-• build modules and push them to the registry.
+• Build actions and push them to the registry

 Accessible by users: No